pedroszattoni/amazon-challenge/README.md

 The following Python packages are required:
 - `numpy`;
-- [`InvOpt`](https://github.com/pedroszattoni/invopt): this package is used to solve the IO problem;
+- [`invopt`](https://github.com/pedroszattoni/invopt): this package is used to solve the IO problem;
 - `gurobipy` or `ortools`: our IO approach to the Amazon Challenge requires a Traveling Salesperson Problem (TSP) solver.
-Two options are available: one using Gurobi, which solves the TSP to optimality (exact, but slow), and one using Google OR Tools, which solves the TSP approximately (approximate, but fast).
+Two options are available: one using Gurobi, which solves the TSP to optimality (slow), and one using Google OR Tools, which solves the TSP approximately (fast).

 ## Citing
 If you use this repository, please cite the accompanying paper: